Casey Comber

 Casey Comber (born November 4, 1996) is an American middle distance runner who competes for Under Armour.

 Early life

 Comber attended Hatboro-Horsham Senior High School in Pennsylvania before studying Finance at Villanova University.

 Career

 While competing for the Villanova, he notably finished second in the mile at the 2019 NCAA Division I Indoor Track and Field Championships.

 In April 2023, Comber finished runner-up to Hobbs Kessler at the BAA Invitational mile in Boston, Massachusetts.
 That same month, Comber finished runner-up at the USATF One Mile Championship.
 In June 2023, Comber ran a personal best time of 3:34.24 for the 1500m at the Meeting Nikaia in Nice, France.

-In November 2023, Comber won bronze at the Athletics at the 2023 Pan American Games – Men's 1500 metres in Santiago, Chile.
+In November 2023, Comber won the bronze medal at the 2023 Pan American Games in Santiago, Chile over 1500 metres.

-In February 2025, he acted as a pacemaker as Grant Fisher set a new 3000 metres indoors world record at the Millrose Games in New York City.
+In 2024, and 2025, Comber won the B.A.A.
+Invitational Mile Road Race in Boston, Massachusetts, finishing ahead of Canadian Aaron Ahl in both races.
+In February 2025, Comber acted as a pacemaker as Grant Fisher set a new 3000 metres indoors world record at the Millrose Games in New York City.